Real-World HRI in Public and Private Spaces: Successes, Failures, and Lessons Learned (PubRob-Fails 2025)

 Papers

-As part of PubRob-Fails 2025, we also plan to create a “Wall of Failures,” an anonymous collection of HRI mishaps, tough lessons, and unexpected outcomes.
-Anyone from the community is welcome to contribute, whether or not they attend the workshop.
-Feel free to contribute or follow: https://padlet.com/oliverchojnowski/mein-schickes-padlet-sw5mvg2la3dbjv0t
+As part of PubRob-Fails 2025, we also created a “Wall of Failures,” an anonymous collection of HRI mishaps, tough lessons, and unexpected outcomes.
+Anyone from the community is welcome to contribute or follow: https://padlet.com/oliverchojnowski/mein-schickes-padlet-sw5mvg2la3dbjv0t

 Organisers